rse/studio-ai/README.md

 this **Studio AI** application was developed by him from scratch in order to solve the following issues (in the original priority order):

-- avatar rendering in a dedicated client for easier integration into the msg Filmstudio production process (no window capturing necessary),
+- Avatar rendering in a dedicated client for easier integration into the msg Filmstudio production process (no window capturing necessary)
-- improved chroma-keying of the avatar for more seamless optical integration into the scene,
+- Improved chroma-keying of the avatar for more seamless optical integration into the scene
-- Deepgram instead of OpenAI Whisper for reduced latency and improved quality in the speech-to-text engine,
+- Use of Deepgram instead of OpenAI Whisper for reduced latency and improved quality in the speech-to-text engine.
-- more AI cloud service parameter configuration via control UI,
+- More AI cloud service parameter can be configured via the control UI.
-- slots for also calling pre-defined messages for Studio and AI participants,
+- Available slots for calling pre-defined messages for Studio and AI participants.
-- audio volume meter for better monitoring of speech-to-text engine state, and
+- Audio volume meter allows better monitoring of speech-to-text engine state.
-- the entire data flow now can be controlled manually, semi-automatically or fully automatically.
+- Entire data flow now can be controlled manually, semi-automatically or fully automatically.

 See Also
 --------